magronp/bsrnn/README.md

 ### Attention mechanism

-We propose to further boost the results by using a multi-head attention mechanism, inspired from the TFGridNet model, which is very similar to BSRNN (projects frequency bands in a deep embedding space, and then applies LSTM over both time and band dimensions).
+As a prospective attempt to further boost the results, we propose to use a multi-head attention mechanism, inspired from the TFGridNet model.
+This model is quite similar to BSRNN, as it projects frequency bands in a deep embedding space, and then applies LSTM over both time and band dimensions.

 <div style="align: center; text-align:center;">
     <img src="https://www.researchgate.net/publication/363402998/figure/fig1/AS:11431281083662730@1662694210541/Proposed-full-band-self-attention-module_W640.jpg" width="400px" />